suffolklibraries/lgc/content/collections/events/lowestoft-movers.md

     content:
       -
         type: text
-        text: 'Lowestoft Movers meets at The Kirkley Centre in Lowestoft on 154 London Rd S.'
+        text: 'Lowestoft Movers meet at The Kirkley Centre in Lowestoft on 154 London Rd S.'
   -
     type: paragraph
     content: